 What does a dramaturg do?

-At DePaul we get to do a lot.
-No one here thinks all we do is Xerox, do research and stay in the library.
-Nope, we get to participate in all aspects of the production—from the design meetings, to auditions to rehearsals.
-We often discusses the production with actors, designers, directors, build walls of dramaturgy (large boards with images and other cool dramaturgical stuff), moderate post-show discussions, write study guides, create actor packets, cut Shakespeare, lobby displays/pre-show entertainment, dramaturgy notes.
-The short answer: we are idea designers for our production practices.
+Dramaturgs do a lot more than Xerox, do research, and stay in the library...
+We get to participate in all aspects of the production—from the design meetings to auditions to rehearsals and performances.
+We collaborate and discuss the production with everyone involved, build walls of dramaturgy (large idea/research boards), moderate post-show discussions, write study guides, create actor packets, cut plays, curate lobby displays/pre-show entertainment, write dramaturgy notes, and more.

 Who teaches dramaturgy?

 Everyone who teaches at The Theatre School is a working theatre artist and can talk about the profession and the work they have done.
 Nothing they tell you is just from a book.
-They actually do it and talk about how they faced challenges in the rehearsal hall or on stage.
 It’s really great.
-The Dramaturgy professors work in new-play development in Chicago and across the country, TYA (Theatre for Young Audiences), write books and criticism for online magazines like Slate.
+The Dramaturgy professors work in new-play development in Chicago and across the country, TYA (Theatre for Young Audiences), and write books and criticism pieces for online magazines like Slate.
 If you are interested in dramaturgy, you should definitely learn more about Rachel Shteir, Head of Dramaturgy/Criticism.

 What skills will I learn?

-The main tasks of a dramaturg are discussing a play with an audience/playwright/production team; how to provide useful information and expand the play for the designers, actors and director.
-We do a lot to develop our critical thinking skills through script analysis and studying the histories of dramatic literature and dramatic theory.
+The main tasks of a dramaturg are discussing a play with an audience/playwright/production team and providing useful information to expand the play for the designers/actors/director/audience.
+We do a lot to develop our research, critical thinking, and writing skills through script analysis, studying dramatic theory, and exploring the history of dramatic literature.

-The season is announced, we choose the plays we'd like to do, seniors have seniority, and then the majors and then the steal dramatugs.
-But trust us, Rachel works hard to have us work on shows we’re excited about.
-While you’re here you must do at least one Showcase and one Chicago Playworks production.
-But know this: you can choose shows based on your interests…so, if you’re into Theatre for Young Audiences, you’ll have many opportunities; if you’re into the classics, there will be ample opportunity to get involved in that type of work.
+Once the season is announced, we choose the plays we'd like to do (seniors have seniority) and then Rachel (head of Dramaturgy/Criticism) helps pair us up with the shows.
+Rachel works hard to have us work on shows we’re excited about.
+While you’re here you must do at least one Graduate Showcase and one Chicago Playworks (children's show) production.
+But know this: you can choose shows based on your interests…so, if you’re really into Theatre for Young Audiences, new plays, classical works, etc. there will be ample opportunity to get involved in that type of work.

 What kind of internships will I be doing?

-You have a lot of options, but a lot of us intern in a theatre’s literary management or dramaturgy or new-play development department.
-Some of us spend time working with the Education departments or editors at publishing houses.
+You have a lot of options, but many of us intern in a theatre’s literary management, dramaturgy, or new-play development department.
+Some of us spend time working with the education departments or editors at publishing houses.
 There’s a lot of flexibility, just be sure to speak to your advisor before committing to an internship.

 Do you graduate with a strong resume and portfolio?

 Yes.
-Because you get to intern at great theatres in Chicago and around the country, work on a number of productions here at The Theatre School and create your own dramaturgical materials including published program notes, the dramaturgs have a great resume.
-We even have professionals come in to view our work annually at Dramaturgy Day (click here for photos), which helps us a lot.
-And every fall, we have Portfolio Day, which is when our work from the previous year is reviewed and we get personal letters that help us focus on specific new things for the current year.
+Because you get to intern at great theatres in Chicago and around the country, work on a number of productions here at The Theatre School, and create your own dramaturgical materials including published program notes, the dramaturgs graduate with great resumes.
+And every fall we have Portfolio Day, which is when our work from the previous year is reviewed and we get personal letters that help us focus on specific new things for the current year.

 What kind of job opportunities are there for dramaturgy graduates?

-Dramaturgs spend a lot of time writing, analyzing, researching and helping to connect a lot of ideas together.
+Dramaturgs spend a lot of time writing, analyzing, researching and helping connect ideas together.
 These skills translate into a lot of cool jobs.
-Some dramaturgs are literary managers, production dramaturgs, write for magazines, or become theatre or arts critics, teachers, educational directors, artistic directors, directors or playwrights.
-Some dramaturgs even work as music/dance dramaturgs, develop new plays, even work for NPR…there possibilities are endless!
+Dramaturgy students go on to be literary managers, production dramaturgs, write for magazines, theatre or arts critics, teachers, educational directors, arts administrators, artistic directors, casting directors, directors, playwrights, etc. Some dramaturgs even work as music/dance dramaturgs, develop new plays, or work for NPR… the possibilities are endless!

 Does the Dramaturgy Department or The Theatre School help Seniors find jobs?

 The Theatre School supports graduating seniors in a lot of ways, including a program called Graduate Showcase.
 Any Theatre School senior in good standing can choose to participate.
-Showcase for Theatre Studies students takes place in New York, Chicago and Los Angeles.
-The New York and Los Angeles trip includes small-group informational meetings and interviews at regional theatres, production houses and other arts related organizations.
-Our Showcase visits have included: Theatre Communications Group, Bret Adams, Ltd. (a theatrical agency), Playwrights Horizons, The Public Theatre, The Dramatists Guild, Sundance Theatre Institute, Disney Theme Parks division and Center Theater Group.
+Showcase takes place in New York, Chicago and Los Angeles.
+For non-actors, showcase includes a portfolio exhibition and opportunities to connect with regional theatres, production houses, and other arts related organizations.
+Our Showcase visits have included: Theatre Communications Group, Bret Adams, Ltd. (a theatrical agency), Playwrights Horizons, The Public Theatre, The Dramatists Guild, Sundance Theatre Institute, Disney Theme Parks division and Center Theater Group, among others.